nraynes/randomTableDataGenerator/README.md

         Default value is 'arrays'.

     keyNames:
-        --Array of Strings
+        --Array of Strings, or an Object
         --Used in conjuction with the outputType option.
         This will set the key names for the objects in the returned array if outputType is set to 'objects'.
+You can pass either an array with the keynames you would like, or you can pass it an object as a schema for the output.
         This is a required field.
         Default value is an empty array.